tonywu6/mdbookkit/docs/src/rustdoc-link/name-resolution.md

   `Cargo.toml`.
 - If your crate has both library and binary targets, it will prefer `lib`.
-- If your crate has customized paths in `Cargo.toml` instead of the default `src/lib.rs` or `src/main.rs`, it will respect that.
+- If your crate has customized paths in `Cargo.toml` instead of the default `src/lib.rs` or `src/main.rs`, it will honor that.

 > [!TIP]
 >